Arbogast (magister militum): Arbogast and Valentinian II

-It is possible that, because of his non-Roman ancestry, Arbogast could never exercise power as emperor in his own name and so used Valentinian II as a figurehead.
+Possibly, because of his non-Roman ancestry, Arbogast could never exercise power as emperor in his own name and so used Valentinian II as a figurehead.
 Even if his ancestry was not disqualifying, Arbogast may have avoided the throne voluntarily, believing it to be easier, and safer, to control an emperor than to become emperor himself.
 Regardless, Valentinian was isolated in Vienne, his status essentially reduced to that of a private citizen.
 His court was dominated by allies of Arbogast, and the control of the Western armies belonged to Arbogast's Frankish mercenaries.
 The magister militum became increasingly violent towards Valentinian II and his councilors, and is said to have killed Harmonius, a friend of the Emperor who had been accused of taking bribes, in Valentinian's presence.
 Zosimus adds that the Western army respected Arbogast as "brave and experienced in warfare and contemptuous of money.
 And so he came to great power, such that even in the Emperor's presence he spoke quite freely, and he vetoed those actions which he thought were wrong or unbecoming...for Arbogastes was supported by the good will of all the soldiers."
 At this point, Valentinian began sending secret messages to both Theodosius I and Ambrose, Bishop of Mediolanum, pleading for them to come to his aid, and asking Ambrose for a baptism, perhaps in fear that he would die soon at the hands of Arbogast.